The role of good nutrition

 Eating healthy, nutritious food is an important part of feeling well and managing symptoms of multiple sclerosis (MS).
-In MS, the immune system attacks the central nervous system, blocking or interrupting nerve signals and causing symptoms like fatigue, numbness, movement problems, bladder and bowel dysfunction, and vision problems.
-Your diet is an important tool in living well with these symptoms.
-Read on to learn which foods may help or harm.
+In MS, the immune system attacks the central nervous system, blocking or interrupting nerve signals and causing symptoms such as:

-According to the National Multiple Sclerosis Society, no single diet can treat or cure MS. Because MS symptoms typically come and go, measuring the effectiveness of a diet is difficult.
-However, MS specialists suggest that a low-fat, high-fiber diet similar to the one recommended by the American Cancer Society and the American Heart Association can benefit people with MS.
+According to the National Multiple Sclerosis Society (NMSS), no single diet can treat or cure MS. Because MS symptoms typically come and go, measuring the effectiveness of a diet is difficult.

 Physician Roy Swank introduced his low-fat diet for MS in 1948.
 He claimed that saturated fats in animal products and tropical oils worsen MS symptoms.
 Swank’s

 Nevertheless, reducing your saturated fat intake to less than 15 grams a day makes sense for your overall health.
 It’s a positive, healthy step toward good health.